scoulomb/myk8s/Security/0-capabilities-bis-part3-psp-tutorial.md

 pas voir plus
 a la limie fixer la doc
 et can i -> open issue
-could worth to add how to enable psp with minikube
+could worth to add how to enable psp with minikube in doc